Convert My Blood Sugar

 The converter uses the internationally accepted conversion factor of 18.018, which is the molecular weight of glucose divided by 10.
 This is the same calculation used by laboratories, medical devices, and clinical references worldwide.
 It is completely accurate.
 The only variable is the accuracy of the reading you enter, which depends on your glucose monitor and testing technique.

-Can I convert my HbA1c using this tool?
+Can I convert my A1C using this tool?

-This tool converts blood glucose readings between mmol/L and mg/dL.
-HbA1c uses different units (% and mmol/mol) and a different conversion calculation, so it is not covered here.
-We have included a reference table for HbA1c in the section above.
-For a dedicated HbA1c converter, your diabetes care team or the Diabetes UK website can assist.
+This tool converts blood glucose readings between mg/dL and mmol/L. A1C uses different units (% and mmol/mol) and a different conversion calculation, so it is not covered here.
+We have included a reference table for A1C in the section above.
+For a dedicated A1C converter, your diabetes care team or the American Diabetes Association website can assist.

-My reading looks very different in mg/dL.
-Have I entered it correctly?
+My reading looks very different in mmol/L. Have I entered it correctly?

 Yes, this is expected.
 The difference between the two units is large because the conversion factor is 18.018.
-A perfectly normal fasting reading of 5.0 mmol/L becomes 90 mg/dL.
-A reading of 10 mmol/L becomes 180 mg/dL.
-If you are used to mmol/L, the mg/dL values will initially seem very high.
+A perfectly normal fasting reading of 90 mg/dL becomes 5.0 mmol/L. A reading of 180 mg/dL becomes 10 mmol/L. If you are used to mg/dL, the mmol/L values will initially seem very low.
 This is normal and not cause for concern.

 Does food affect which unit I should use?